How should we prepare our older children for their new baby brother or sister?

 - Involve your preschooler in planning for the baby.
 This will make him less jealous.
 Let him shop with you for baby items.
 Show him his own baby pictures.
 If you are going to use some of his old baby things, let him play with them a bit before you get them ready for the new baby.
 Buy your child (boy or girl) a doll so he can take care of “his” baby.

 - Time major changes in your child’s routine.
-If you can, finish toilet training or switching from a crib to a bed before the baby arrives.
+If you can, finish toilet training or switch from a crib to a bed before the baby arrives.
 If that is not possible, put them off until after the baby is settled in at home.
 Otherwise, your child may feel overwhelmed by trying to learn new things on top of all the changes caused by the new baby.

 - Expect your child to regress a little.
 For example, your toilet-trained child might suddenly start having “accidents,” or he might want to take a bottle.
 This is normal and is your older child’s way of making sure he still has your love and attention.
 Instead of telling him to act his age, let him have the attention he needs.
 Praise him when he acts more grown-up.